Geometric models for algebraic suspensions: Introduction

 \subsubsection{Acknowledgements}

-We want to thank Marc Hoyois for helpful discussions about the proof of homotopy purity.
-Further, {\O}stv{\ae}r gratefully acknowledges the hospitality and support of the Centre for Advanced Study at the Norwegian Academy of Science and Letters in Oslo, Norway, which funded and hosted the research project ``Motivic Geometry" during the 2020/21 academic year.
+We want to thank Marc Hoyois for helpful discussions about the proof of homotopy purity and Tom Bachmann for helpful discussions about conservativity. {\O}stv{\ae}r gratefully acknowledges the hospitality and support of the Centre for Advanced Study at the Norwegian Academy of Science and Letters in Oslo, Norway, which funded and hosted the research project ``Motivic Geometry" during the 2020/21 academic year.